MaximIgor/MaximIgor_dream/README.md

 ## License 📜

-`Hafid's portfolio` is available under the MIT license.
+`Maxim's portfolio` is available under the MIT license.

 ## Deploy your own